miguelgondu/blog_hugo/content/posts/2025-02-02/pcg-and-model-metrology.md

 With this blogpost I try to bridge these two fields, encouraging PCG researchers to take a look into benchmark construction for other fields (becoming what Saxon et al. call *model metrologists*).

-It assumes a passing familiarity with black box optimization.
+I will assume a passing familiarity with black box optimization, and I will briefly introduce PCG later on.

 # A definition and examples of benchmarking